agrawal-d/netspeed/README.md

 # Usage

-Download and run the executable for linux from the Releases tab.
+Download and install the debian package / run the executable for linux from the Releases tab.

 # Build from source